 - Reflective writing

-At least a 2:1 honours degree in English literature, language, linguistics, or a related discipline (eg history, philosophy, modern languages).
+Minimum 2:1 undergraduate honours degree in English literature, linguistics or a related subject (eg history, philosophy, modern languages).

 Overall IELTS score of 7.5 with a minimum of 7.0 in each component, or equivalent.

 If you have any questions about entry requirements, please contact the department.

 There are a number of studentships and fee bursaries available, funded by the University.
 Deadlines for funding applications are usually in winter/early spring.

 You can apply now using our Postgraduate Online Application Form.
 It's a quick and easy process.

 +44 114 222 0220